eric-li18/system-design-primer/NOTES.md

 VPS (virtual private server)
 - you get a sectioned off VM rather than sharing resources with other people

+## Databases
+#### Scalability Approaches
+1. Master-slave replication - this will likely requiring lots of expensive scaling up
+2. Denormalization - denormalizing data will mean that we have fast query times that may be better suited for NoSQL databases which become much more scalable as we add to the DB cluster
+### Normalization
+> Normalizing means to
+### Denormalization
+> Denormalizating means to first normalize our data and then optimize data retrieval by delibrately keeping redundant data to increase performance by reducing the need for costly joins on tables, or to store pre-calculated values to remove the need to calculate them at the time of query execution.
+In this manner we can have pre-joined tables to remove the need for a join at query time.
+#### Advantages
+1. Optimize Query Performance - redundant data requires less need for joins thereby increasing the speed at which queries return.
+2. Ease of Management - redundant data means less tables to manage, and less to worry about for calculations done at execution time.
+#### Disadvantages
+1. Costly Updates - redundant data means that we need to make lots of WRITE operations in order to change one value
+2. Potential Inaccuracies - data that is repeated has the greater potential for either being entered wrong
+## Caching
+> A cache holds the most recently accessed queries done on a database (in redis and memcached cases, they hold it in memory!) and acts as a faster alternative between the requestor and the datastore.
+### Caching Patterns
+1. Query Caching - store resulting datasets of a query in memory (i.e. SELECT * FROM table).
+Although expiration becomes a problem when updates are done to table.
+2. Object Caching -

+# Notes From CS75 Lecture
+## VPS vs Webhosted
+VPS (virtual private server)
+- you get a sectioned off VM rather than sharing resources with other people
 ## Scaling
 ### Vertical Scaling
 Or scaling up, is a solution in which you add more resources to the machines in use.
 Limited by how much resources you can add to the systems